 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

-UMass Memorial is one of only three hospitals in New England offering hyperthermic intraperitoneal chemotherapy (HIPEC).
-We are considered a high-volume program.
+UMass Memorial is one of only three hospitals in New England offering hyperthermic intraperitoneal chemotherapy (HIPEC) and is considered a high-volume program.
+Our skilled surgical oncologists are nationally recognized for using this chemotherapy treatment.

 About Peritoneal Carcinomatosis